 A primary open issue is the basic one of trust.
 Vehicle manufacturers and ADS developers will use the data as a basis for automated vehicle operation only if they can trust the data to be correct, reliable and secure.
-Much work needs to be done to improve the quality of the data, the reliability of the data and its exchange as well as the cybersecurity of the DOA-process to the level satisfying the liability-related requirements of the automated vehicle industry.
+Much work needs to be done to improve the quality of the data, the reliability of the data and its exchange as well as the cybersecurity of the DOVA-process to the level satisfying the liability-related requirements of the automated vehicle industry.

-A generic issues is how to maintain and share the digital infrastructure of the road operator.
-The uses of the road operators' digital infrastructure including also the DOA framework are numerous as are the sources and suppliers of the items of the digital infrastructure.
+A generic issue is how to maintain and share the digital infrastructure of the road operator.
+The uses of the road operators' digital infrastructure including also the DOVA framework are numerous as are the sources and suppliers of the contents of the digital infrastructure.

-Another key open issue is the governance of the DOA and the data exchanged via it.
+Another key open issue is the governance of the DOVA and the data exchanged via it.
 An agreed governance model is a prerequisite for operating such a framework in practice.
-Access to invehicle information was debated in Europe for decades before the data for road safety SRTI ecosystem was finally set up while covering only a small part of the information attributes.
+Access to in-vehicle information was debated in Europe for decades before the data for road safety SRTI ecosystem was finally set up while covering only a small part of the information attributes.

-Many details of the DOA are yet to be solved including
+Many details of the DOVA are yet to be solved including:

-- which information attributes are selected to be included in DOA - what quality requirements apply to specific information attributes - detailed cybersecurity solution - protection of privacy - protection of intellectual property rights - technology solutions for data exchange - harmonisation and standardisation of the DOA framework - how to ensure the awareness of traffic managers of the use of the automated mode and especially the occurrence of minimal risk manoeuvres by highly automated vehicles - needs to harmonise the involvement of road operators and traffic managers in DOA implementation - harmonisation/standardardisation of the ODD attribute data content and data format
+- which information attributes are selected to be included in DOVA taking into account all possible scenarios in addition to the three now addressed - what quality requirements apply to specific information attributes as the requirements may vary greatly between different attributes - detailed cybersecurity solution - protection of privacy - protection of intellectual property rights - technology solutions for data exchange - harmonisation and standardisation of the DOVA framework - how to ensure the awareness of traffic managers of the use of the automated mode and especially the occurrence of minimal risk manoeuvres by highly automated vehicles - needs to harmonise the involvement of road operators and traffic managers in DOVA implementation - harmonisation/standardisation of the ODD attribute data content and data format